Ksrma/gHSSD-Tree/README.md

 This is the implementation of our method proposed in:

-Jingda Deng, Jianyong Sun, Qingfu Zhang, and Hui Li, "Efficient Greedy Decremental Hypervolume Subset Selection Using Space Partition Tree" (submitted to IEEE-TEVC)
+Jingda Deng, Jianyong Sun, Qingfu Zhang, and Hui Li, "Efficient Greedy Decremental Hypervolume Subset Selection Using Space Partition Tree", IEEE Transactions on Evolutionary Computation, 2024, DOI: 10.1109/TEVC.2024.3400801

 # gHSSD by BF
 (see gHSSDbyBF.cpp)